junxia97/awesome-pretrain-on-molecules/README.md

-# Pre-training Graph Neural Networks for Molecular Representations: Retrospect and Prospect (Ai4Science Workshop, ICML 2022)
+# A Systematic Survey of Molecular Pre-trained Models
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![GitHub stars](https://img.shields.io/github/stars/junxia97/awesome-pretrain-on-graphs?color=yellow)  ![GitHub forks](https://img.shields.io/github/forks/junxia97/awesome-pretrain-on-graphs?color=green&label=Fork)
 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=junxia97.awesome-pretrain-on-graphs) -->

-This is a repository to help all readers who are interested in pre-training on graphs.
+This is a repository to help all readers who are interested in pre-training on molecules.
 If you find there are other resources with this topic missing, feel free to let us know via github issues, pull requests or my email: xiajun@westlake.edu.cn.
 We will update this repository and paper on a regular basis to maintain up-to-date.
-> **Last update date: 2022-08-10**
+> **Last update date: 2022-10-24**

 ## Contents
 - [Papers List](#papers)